Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 Now that you know the most common chords, repetition is key!
 Strum simple rhythms like the ones below while switching chords.

 Start slowly and focus on making the chord produce a full and clear sound.
-Make sure that you are listening for any muted strings and then adjust your fingers accordingly.
+Listen for any muted strings and then adjust your fingers accordingly.

 Next, focus on playing the chords in rhythm with a metronome.
 Finally, practice switching from one chord to another.
 Practice the strum patterns below.